jamiealquiza/bicache/README.md

 # Design

 In a pure MRU cache, both fetching and setting a key moves it to the front of the list.
 When the list is full, keys are evicted from the tail when space for a new key is needed.
-An item that is hit often remains in the cache according to the probability that it was accessed recently.

-A common cache miss/set flow is as follows: `cache get` -> `miss` -> `backend lookup` -> `cache results`.
-If an application were to to perform this procedure over a large set of items, it's possible that the entire MRU is flushed and replaced.

-Bicache isolates MRU scan thrashing by promoting the most used keys to an MFU cache when the MRU cache is full.
-MRU to MFU promotions are intelligent; rather than attempting to promote MRU tail items, Bicache asynchronously gathers the highest score MRU keys and promotes those that have scores exceeding keys in the MFU.
-Any remainder key count that must be evicted relegates to MFU to MRU demotion followed by MRU tail eviction.
+Bicache isolates MRU thrashing by promoting the most frequently used keys to an MFU cache when the MRU cache is full.
+At MRU eviction time, Bicache gathers the highest score MRU keys and promotes only those that have scores exceeding keys in the MFU.
+Any remainder key count that must be evicted is accomplished with MFU to MRU demotion followed by MRU tail eviction.

 ![img_0836](https://cloud.githubusercontent.com/assets/4108044/26748074/cf5e7858-47b7-11e7-8063-b9e95bfa3fdc.PNG)

-New keys are always set to the head of the MRU list; MFU keys are only ever set by promotion.
+New keys are always set to the head of the MRU list; MFU keys are only ever populated through promotion from the MRU list.

 Internally, bicache shards the two cache tiers into many sub-caches (sized through configuration in powers of 2).
-This is done for two primary reasons: 1) to reduce lock contention in high concurrency workloads 2) minimize the maximum runtime of expensive maintenance tasks (e.g. many MRU to MFU promotions followed by many MRU evictions).
+This is done for two primary reasons: 1) to reduce lock contention in highly concurrent workloads 2) minimize the maximum runtime of expensive maintenance tasks (e.g. many MRU to MFU promotions followed by many MRU evictions).
 Otherwise, shards are invisible from the perspective of the API.

 ![img_0849](https://user-images.githubusercontent.com/4108044/27234682-1dfcac78-527b-11e7-9d4f-5908ab1cbfef.PNG)
 > *color key denotes shard lock exclusivity; blue represents a read lock, orange is a full rw lock*